pantheon-systems/documentation/source/content/guides/wordpress-developer/06-wordpress-cron.md

 The WP-Cron feature is designed solely to handle WordPress routine jobs as part of a page load, allowing you to:

- - Check for new version of the WordPress core, themes, and plugins
+ - Check for new versions of the WordPress core
+ - Check for themes and plugins updates
  - Clean up spam

 ## Understand the Differences Between Pantheon Cron and WP-Cron